ACGN-Alliance/BlueArchive-Starter-cli/README-en.md

 4. Input `2` to scan connected devices, then choose the device you need.
 > tips: If it is a physical Android device, when you do this, it will tell you to verify rsa key, choose `yes`(The following steps will also require).

-> If you cant scan the device, please check if you open `USB debug` option，if you cant find these please search if the simulator has `adb`.
+> If you cant scan the device, please check if you open `USB debug` option in emulator settings，if you cant find these please search if the emulator has `adb`.

 5. Input `4` to enter settings menu, set user name and other settings.